- Mini Bar

 Food and Drink

-Payment facilities include Euro/Master Card, Diners Club, American Express and Visa Card.
+The following payments are accepted: Diners Club, Euro/Master Card, Visa Card and American Express.
 Additional fees may apply for certain facilities, amenities or activities.

 To make booking a holiday at Fortaleza Do Guincho in Cascais easier for you, we provide a range of different payment options.
 To find out if you can book Fortaleza Do Guincho with a low deposit holiday option, please click the "Price and Availability" button above.